 Research & Publications

-Dr. Nina Brodsky is an Instructor of Pediatrics in the Section of Critical Care Medicine at Yale University School of Medicine.
+Dr. Nina Brodsky is an Assistant Professor of Pediatrics in the Section of Critical Care Medicine at Yale University School of Medicine.
 She received her M.D. from the University of Maryland, completed her Pediatric residency training at The Children's Hospital at Montefiore, and her Pediatric Critical Care fellowship at Yale New Haven Children's Hospital.
 Her research interests include the genetic and environmental etiologies of immunodeficiency and pathologic inflammation, as well as signaling and mechanisms of disease in patients with these conditions.
 Dr. Brodsky is particularly interested in human T cell developmental immunology and regulation of inflammation in health and disease.
 Her goal is to uncover and develop targeted translational therapies to improve immune responses during vaccination, infection, and immune-mediated diseases.